 APRIL 5-7, 2017 | Shanghai, China

-- The need for primary care in both rural and urban settings as well as the need for team based provision of care
+- The need for primary care in both rural and urban settings as well as the need for team-based provision of care

 - The need to standardize education and training at the undergraduate, graduate and continuing professional development levels

-- To highlight innovations in both education and healthcare delivery locally, regionally, and internationally.
+- To highlight innovations in both education and healthcare delivery locally, regionally, and

-The program includes Professor XU Jianguang (President, Shanghai University of Traditional Chinese Medicine) and Dr. ZHANG Junhua (Deputy Director-General, Human Resource Development Center, National Health and Family Planning Commission), who together with Professor KE Yang (Executive Vice President, Peking University) will lead the debate on workforce priorities for China.
-Health professions faculty from leading colleges will review the implications of these priorities on training and education, and faculty from Singapore, South Korea, Taiwan and Hong Kong will explain how workforce strategy has been shaped in those regions.
+The conference was attended by senior healthcare and education executives from Shanghai University of Traditional Chinese Medicine, the National Health and Family Planning Commission, and Peking University, among many other key institutions from China and the wider world.
+Health professions faculty from leading colleges reviewed the implications of these priorities for training and education, and faculty from Singapore, South Korea, Taiwan and Hong Kong explained how workforce strategy has been shaped in those regions.